Former POW Jessica Lynch shares inspiring story of survival at veterans dinner

 “I joined.
 I knew the risks,” said Lynch, whose plans for becoming a kindergarten teacher took a turn after meeting an Army recruiter.

-Lynch, 39, shared her story Saturday at the second annual Disabled American Veterans’ veterans tribute dinner at Hard Rock Casino Northern Indiana.
+Lynch, 39, shared her story recently at the second annual Disabled American Veterans’ veterans tribute dinner at Hard Rock Casino Northern Indiana.

 This year’s event focused on veterans who served in Iraq, Afghanistan and in the Gulf War.